weeeBox/mobile-system-design/exercises/chat-app.md

 _NOTE: It's tempting for iOS engineers to mention `URLSessionWebSocketTask` as a solution for bi-directional communication.
 But it's also important to remember that the API is not available until iOS 13.
 Make sure to keep OS version compatibility in mind._

+### 2. HTTP-based layer

-> **Candidate**: "2) Request-response layer for fetching a paginated list of chats or message history.
+> **Candidate**: "Request-response layer for fetching a paginated list of chats or message history.
 REST protocol could be a good choice since we don't need much of the request customization to bring up GraphQL (and have an extra complexity on the backend side)."

 _NOTE: Don't over-complicate your design - aim to cover more ground (unless the interviewer wants to dig deeper into the protocols)._

+### 3. Cloud Messaging Layer

-> **Candidate**: "3) Cloud Messaging layer to receive push notifications while the app is not active."
+> **Candidate**: "Cloud Messaging layer to receive push notifications while the app is not active."

 ![API Service Diagram](/images/exercise-chat-application-api-service-diagram.svg)